Danielar7348/Danielar7348.github.io/_posts/2018-12-21-weekly-reflect.md

 ## Current output

--   Insert an image that your program currently produces. _then delete this instruction_
+-   Insert an image that your program currently produces.

 * * *
 ![Flag](/images/flag.png)